PremkumarG3/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm:
+# Step1:
-# Step1:Read the elements of augmented matrix into array a and b
+Read the elements of augmented matrix into array a and b
+# Step2:
-# Step2:Calculate elements of L and U
+Calculate elements of L and U
+# Step3:
-# Step3:Print Land U matrix
+Print Land U matrix
+# Step4:
-# Step4:Find V by solving LV = B by forwrd substitution
+Find V by solving LV = B by forwrd substitution
+# Step5:
-# Step5:Find X by solving UX = V by backward substitution
+Find X by solving UX = V by backward substitution
+# Step6:
-# Step6:Print array X as the solution
+Print array X as the solution
 ## Program:
 (i) To find the L and U matrix
 ```